United States Regiments & Batteries > Massachusetts > 3rd Massachusetts Infantry Regiment

 1862

-September Reorganized at Lakeville under Colonel Silas P. Richmond for nine months service
+September Reorganized at Lakeville for nine months service under the command of Colonel Silas P. Richmond.

-October 22 Moved to Boston, embarked on Steamers “Merrimac” and “Mississippi” for New Berne, N. C.
+October 22 Moved to Boston and embarked on the Steamers Merrimac and Mississippi for New Berne, N.ort Carolina.

-October 26 Arrived New Berne and duty there; attached to 3rd Brigade, 1st Division, Dept. of North Carolina
+October 26 Arrived at New Berne and duty there.
+Attached to 3rd Brigade, 1st Division, Dept. of North Carolina

 November 30 Co.
-“I” detached at Plymouth and Elizabeth City
+“I” was detached at Plymouth and Elizabeth City.

 December 10 Action at Plymouth (Co.
 “I”)